harness/developer-hub/docs/frequently-asked-questions/harness-faqs/git-exp-vs-config-as-code.md

 | **Infrastructure Provisioner** | Yes                       | N/A                |

-### How does Harness Git Experience compare to other products?
+## How does the Harness Git Experience compare to other products?

-If we review the current offering in the market, we see that due to the nesting and relational constructs of Continuous Deployment entities it makes it difficult to truly manage them as code.
-As a platform, we never want to enforce constructs on how users manage their repositories and code.
-To be able to process correlation and change between these interdependent objects is difficult and prone to user self caused breaking changes.
+The nesting and relational constructs of Continuous Deployment entities make them difficult to manage as code.
+Correlations and changes between the interdependent entities are difficult to process and prone to user error.
+However, with Harness, you can manage your code and repositories as per your needs.

 | **Feature**                   | **Harness** | **Gitlab** | **Git Actions** | **Azure DevOps** | **Jenkins** | **Google Deploy** |
 |-------------------------------|-------------|------------|--------------------|------------------|-------------|-------------------|